Call / WhatsApp: +61.402.222217 | Gday@AustralianCricketTours.com

 The mighty Sleeper Class is Indian Railways bread & butter work horse.
 10 or more carriages on each train rake sleep 72 ticketed people (with often a few non-ticketed friends & family) in 9 compartments.
 There are 6 berths in each main compartment, divided into lower, middle, and upper berths (you will be asked your berth preference when booking), with two side berths (upper or lower) running the length of the train.

-Sitting at a ‘side’ window, in a solo seat, is preferred but when sleeping, if you are 175cm or taller, you are inhibited by the wall separating compartments, which may make sleeping uncomfortable.
+Sitting at a ‘side berth’ window, in a solo seat, is preferred but when sleeping, if you are 175cm or taller, you are inhibited by the wall separating compartments, which may make sleeping uncomfortable.
 If you are ‘nimble’ or not, request an upper berth so you can sleep whenever you like, as this is a static berth hanging from the roof.
 In the day everyone is ‘sitting’ on the lower berth, and leaning against the middle berth, which folds up at bedtime.

 The ‘sleeper’ is very grubby thanks to ‘non-glassed’ windows allowing a steady flow of fresh air as you thunder on the rails that also brings a steady flow of filth, noticeable after a good 24+ hours stint.